 When neither partner has an addiction, treatment usually occurs when a couple is having significant problems maintaining their already challenging relational patterns.
 In the case of addiction, treatment often occurs when the addict has some form of crisis and is forced to make major life changes.
 Such crises may include medical treatment resulting from dependence, legal or criminal procedures, or instabilities such as relationship and work problems.
 Frequently, because of the addiction, treatment for codependency occurs at an addiction treatment center.
 Finding a professional treatment center that specializes in dual diagnosis can be incredibly helpful in overcoming the substance use disorder plaguing your relationship while also treating the resulting mental disorders.

-Treatment for codependency is complicated because the codependent people do not see the harm of their behavior causes.
+Treatment for codependency is complicated because codependent people do not see the harm their behavior causes.
 In fact, they consider their actions as helping and act this way as an expression of their love.
 For this reason, it is important to diagnose and treat codependency and addiction together.

 Codependency can be corrected with additional levels of awareness, education, and guidance.
-It will not only help the addict achieve sobriety, it will also help codependent family members learn how to focus on themselves more than the addict.
+It will not only help the addict achieve sobriety, but it will also help codependent family members learn how to focus on themselves more than the addict.

 We are here to help you and your loved one to break the chains of addiction and be free from drugs forever.